JAMIEHUANG311/K-Means-IRIS/README.md

 ## Using K-means Analysis to Classify Synthetic Spectral Profiles from Numerical Simulations of the Solar Atmosphere

 ## Introduction
-Type II spicules may play a role in heating the coronal loops associated with the spicules and generating Alfvénic waves.
 We classify the synthetic profiles of MG II k & h in our dataset (544005 profiles) using k-means analysis.
-We show the locations of the k-means for certain cluster numbers as well as the spectral profile for k-mean label corresponding to those location.
+We show the locations of the k-means for certain cluster numbers as well as the spectral profile for k-mean label corresponding to those location.This code allows to read RH (in netCDF format) profiles.
+It allows to selects specific lines, interpolate in an uniform spectra and perform k-mean analysis.

 ## Installation
 Works on MacOS, Linux, and Windows.